GusMuche/homebridge-zipabox-platform/README.md

   - [x] Battery > 0.6.54
   - [ ] Test leak and CO
 7. Add the reconnect method and other tool from [homebridge-zipabox-accessory](https://github.com/GusMuche/homebridge-zipabox-accessory). > Version 0.7.0
-  - [ ] Battery limit
+  - [x] Battery limit > 0.6.57
   - [x] No Status > 0.6.34
   - [x] Reverse > 0.6.38
+  - [ ] Test reconnection method
 8. Add the security lawyer > Version 0.8.0
   - [ ] Init and connect for security
   - [ ] Alarm accessory
   - [ ] Nightmode
-9. Find a solution for removing accessory in cache
-10. Validate the remote API access > Already done
+9. Validate the remote API access > Already done
+10. Find a solution for removing accessory in cache
 ### Further To-do List (based on accessory-plugin)

 - [x] Add a method to check config file if same UUID used